Decision Maker Lite for Jira Cloud (see Decision Maker Pro)

 If you have important decisions to make then it is important to have:

-Weighted criteria because some criteria are more important than others
+Weighted criteria, because some criteria are more important, have a higher priority, than others

 A process that removes unintentional bias and emotion from a decision

 A record that you can learn from and use to make better decisions in the future